code-not-art/sketch/packages/sketch/README.md

 |   `c`   |                     Generate new **color** seed.
 Draw new image.                      |
 |   `i`   |                     Generate new **image** seed.
 Draw new image.                      |

-## The Sketch Interface (AKA. how to code your sketch)
+## The Sketch Interface and Lifecycle

-The canvas expects a prop of the [`Sketch`](src/sketch/Sketch.ts) type.
+The `SketchController` expects a prop of the [`Sketch`](src/sketch/Sketch.ts) type.
 This interface allows you to provide configuration details for your sketch (`config`), and interactable parameters that you can update in browser (`params`).
 There are several methods for available for you to implement that will interact with the canvas and the seeded random generators provided by the framework.
 The only one of these that are absolutely required to provide is the `draw(props)` method, all others have sensible (mostly empty) defaults.

 ![Sketch lifecycle function sequence diagram](./resources/sketch-lifecycle.png)